phil21797/sensor-planning-sim/README.md

 <table>
 <tr>
 <td><img src="README.images/montage.png"><br>
-<p align="Left"> Display at one instant in a multiagent simulation.
+<p align="Left"> The above shows the display at one instant in a multiagent simulation.
 Left: A 2D "map" representation of the environment.
 Red and transparent wedges represent PTZ camera fields-of-view.
 Red and black rings represent microphones.
 Colored dotted lines represent possible acoustic detections.
 Right: Camera images and overlayed microphone sensor data as observed by the six agents shown in the 2D map. </td></p>
 </tr>
 </table>